DHTMLX/docs-suite/docs/chart/configuration_properties.md

 ### Naming both scales of a series

 The [`scales`](chart/api/chart_series_config.md#scales) property is the full form of the binding.
-It is needed when a series specifies not only its value scale, but also its argument scale, and it takes the pair of positions as an array:
+It is needed when a series specifies not only its value scale, but also its argument scale.
+It takes the pair of positions as an array:

 ~~~jsx {2}
 series: [